E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/flook/readme.rst

   git submodule update --init --recursive

 The source code of the `flook` module itself is contained in the `src` subdirectory.
+Lua depends on the readline library (with headers) to be installed.
+Please install this library first.

 .. note::
  The information contained in the *Downloading and installation* section are